jsialar/varpepdb/README.md

                      peptides=var_peptides,
                      include_non_unique=True)
 ```

-Refer to functions' docstring for more information.
+## Enzymes
+In-silico digestion is performed using the [rpg](https://rapid-peptide-generator.readthedocs.io/en/latest/userguide.html#installation) package.
+Refer to rpg's [documentation](https://rapid-peptide-generator.readthedocs.io/en/latest/index.html) on which [enzymes are available](https://rapid-peptide-generator.readthedocs.io/en/latest/enzymes.html) and how to [create your own enzyme](https://rapid-peptide-generator.readthedocs.io/en/latest/userguide.html#creating-a-new-enzyme).

 ## Fasta output
 Example of an entry written into the fasta file:
 >\>A0A8I5KQE6-v1 RPSA2 129-143 (p.Pro143Arg),p.Thr135Met 0 <br>
 ADHQPLMEASYVNLR

-`A0A8I5KQE6-v1` is the sequence identifier of the parent protein (in this case the Uniprot ascension number) with <br>
+**A0A8I5KQE6-v1** is the sequence identifier of the parent protein (in this case the Uniprot ascension number) with <br>
 'v{number}' appended to identify it as a peptide of the parent protein. <br>
-`RPSA2` is the name of the gene for this protein. <br>
+**RPSA2** is the name of the gene for this protein. <br>
-`129-143` is the position of the parent protein sequence from which this peptide is dervied.
+**129-143** is the position of the parent protein sequence from which this peptide is dervied.
-`(p.Pro143Arg)` is an amino acid substitution that affected the enzyme cleavage site.
+**(p.Pro143Arg)** is an amino acid substitution that affected the enzyme cleavage site.
 Amino acid substitutions that introduce or remove cleavage sites are marked by parenthesis. <br>
-`p.Thr135Met` is an amino acid subtstitution that didn't affect enzyne cleavage site. <br>
+**p.Thr135Met** is an amino acid subtstitution that didn't affect enzyne cleavage site. <br>
-`0` refers to the number of miscleavages <br>
+**0** refers to the number of miscleavages <br>

 ## Contact